steveshogren/blog-source/source/_posts/2015-11-10-compassionate-interviewing.markdown

 Before the first interview, the candidate is sent something very much like this document.
 We think there is no way someone could "fake us out" on any criteria.
 The things we look for take years to practice and cultivate, so "cramming" should not help much (if at all).
-If they have never heard of Test Driven Development, we do recommend they Google it for a few minutes, since that could help.
+The one exception to that is if they have never heard of Test Driven Development, we do recommend they Google it for a few minutes, as prior knowledge helps smooth the phone screen considerably.

 ### Phone Screen

 We pair program over the internet using a shared programming environment called [Cloud9](c9.io).
 We (currently) have projects set up for Java, Javascript, Python, Ruby, and C#.
 The candidate may choose their desired language.
 We then pair program using Test Driven Development to build out a well defined exercise.
 The candidate may entirely verbally "navigate", while one of our programmers entirely "drives" and types out the code.
-This is acceptable.
-The ideal candidate will be able to demonstrate comfort with programming concepts and abstraction design.

-Most programmers will have not seen Test Driven Development, and as such will have to "learn" it while we work on the project.
 This is acceptable.

 If the candidate has never seen any of those languages, Google or asking the interviewer is totally fair game, and does not count against them.
 If the candidate has completely no idea, the interviewer is expected to politely complete the task while keeping the candidate engaged.